 Montgomery Parks is regulated by a National Pollutant Discharge Elimination System (NPDES) permit.
 This permit serves to regulate sources of stormwater pollution in the parkland.
 Parks has a strong commitment to environmental protection and stewardship of natural resources.
 Even prior to receiving an NPDES permit, Parks staff took steps to protect water resources and prevent pollution.

-As stormwater leaves roadways, parking lots, rooftops, etc. via pipes and enters culverts and eventually streams, concentrated water erodes the areas beneath culverts and stream banks compromising water quality.
+As stormwater leaves roadways, parking lots, rooftops, etc. via pipes and then enters culverts and eventually streams, concentrated water erodes the areas beneath culverts and stream banks, compromising water quality.
 Stream restoration practices utilize natural materials such as rock, logs, and native plants to help slow down the stormwater flow, promote infiltration, improve floodplain connectivity, and restore the bends, pools, and rocky areas found in stable streams.
 Specialized equipment is used to establish the shape of the stream and to bring in needed materials.
 Restoring streams also help protect adjacent properties and public infrastructure by reducing stream bank erosion and restoring aquatic ecosystems.